-For more information on the morphological characteristics that help identify giant hogweed, please consult the giant hogweed page on the website of the Québec Ministry of Sustainable Development, Environment, and Fight Against Climate Change (MDDELCC).
+For more information on the morphological characteristics that help identify giant hogweed, please consult the web page of the Québec Ministry of Environment, and the Fight Against Climate Change (MELCC) (French only).

 Reporting giant hogweed

-To report the presence of giant hogweed, please record your observation using the Sentinelle tool or by filling out the MDDELCC form.
+To report the presence of giant hogweed, please record your observation using the Sentinelle tool or by filling out the MELCC form (French only).
 It is essential to photograph the plant so that Ministry professionals can confirm your finding.

 Please also notify your municipality of the presence of this invasive exotic plant.